|Birthname||Juliette Anne Marie Binoche|

 Her stage work has included Chekhov's "The Seagull," 1988, and "Naked," a London production in 1998.

 While married to professional scuba diver Andre Halle, they lived in a 19th century home in southwest Paris.
-Her leisure activities include painting and gardening along with mothering their son Raphael, born in 1994.
-By the turn of the century, Binoche was romantically involved with actor Benoit Magimel, living in the suburbs of Paris with her son and their baby daughter Hana, born 12/16/1999.
+Her leisure activities include painting and gardening along with mothering their son Raphael, born 2September 1993.
+By the turn of the century, Binoche was romantically involved with actor Benoit Magimel, living in the suburbs of Paris with her son and their baby daughter Hana, born 16 December 1999.

 - associate relationship with de Tonquédec, Guillaume (born 18 October 1966)